 After steering a consensus at the end of every meeting, allow two minutes to grade it.

 Through this initiative, your team can recognize the factors that influence the success of your meetings.
-The attendees take collective responsibility to make future meetings an A and cut barriers to achieving your organization’s objectives.
+The attendees are responsible for making future meetings an A and cutting barriers to achieving your organization’s objectives.

 Few managers do this, but it’s a game changer.
-Close on a tone of achievement.
+Close every meeting on a tone of achievement.